nextauthjs/next-auth/docs/docs/configuration/nextjs.md

 Currently, the underlying Next.js `cookies()` method [only provides read access](https://beta.nextjs.org/docs/api-reference/cookies) to the request cookies.
 This means that the `expires` value is stripped away from `session` in Server Components.
 Furthermore, there is a hard expiry on sessions, after which the user will be required to sign in again.
 (The default expiry is 30 days).
 :::

+### Caching

+Note that using this function implies personalized data and that you should not store pages or APIs using this in a [public cache](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).
+For example a host like [Vercel](https://vercel.com/docs/concepts/functions/serverless-functions/edge-caching) will implicitly prevent you from caching publicly due to the `set-cookie` header set by this function.

 ## Middleware

 You can use a Next.js Middleware with NextAuth.js to protect your site.